-If a dataset contains customer data and we want to compare quarterly data across or within customers, we can use the time functions within Sisense.
+If a dataset contains customer data for various customers and we want to compare quarterly data across or within customers, we can use the time functions within Sisense.
 If a fiscal calendar is the same for the entire set of customers, we can change the fiscal year start date for the entire environment in our settings, but that isn’t enough for this use case.
-We have customers that have varying fiscal year start dates.
+Our customers have varying fiscal year start dates.

 Not all my customers have the same fiscal year start date.
 I want to filter and compare quarterly revenue by their own fiscal year calendars.

 How can I create a way to identify the correct fiscal quarter for each customer when two dates might represent different quarters for different customers?

 - The fact table has a reference to which customer is linked to each record

 - For each customer, we have a reference to the month and day of the fiscal year start (having a year is also fine, as with this example).